STARBUCKS PRIVACY STATEMENT

 Please note that if you opt out of receiving promotional communications from us, we may still send you transactional communications, including emails about your accounts or purchases.

 Location Information – You may be able to adjust the settings of your device so that information about your physical location is not sent to us or third parties by (a) disabling location services within the device settings; or (b) denying certain websites or mobile applications permission to access location information by changing the relevant preferences and permissions in your mobile device or browser settings.
 Please note that your location may be derived from your WiFi, Bluetooth, and other device settings.
 See your device settings for more information.

-Interest-Based Ads – Many advertising companies that collect information for interest-based advertising are members of the Digital Advertising Alliance or the Network Advertising Initiative, both of which maintain websites where people can opt out of interest-based advertising from their members.
-To opt-out on these pages, visit www.AboutAds.info and www.networkadvertising.org.
+Interest-Based Ads – Many advertising companies that collect information for interest-based advertising are members of the European Interactive Digital Advertising Alliance, the Network Advertising Initiative and the Digital Advertising Alliance, which maintain websites where people can opt out of interest-based advertising from their members.
+To opt-out on these pages, visit http://www.youronlinechoices.com, www.AboutAds.info and http://optout.networkadvertising.org/#!/

 Adobe Flash Player Technology – We allow Adobe to set and enable special cookies that are necessary to deliver video content for Adobe Flash Player.
 You cannot remove Flash cookies simply by changing your browser settings.
 If you would like to limit the websites that can store information in Flash cookies on your device, you must visit the Adobe website: http://www.macromedia.com/support/documentation/en/flashplayer/help/settings_manager07.html.